Serve Our Members

 After the fall of the Berlin Wall, the ABA establishes what will become the Rule of Law Initiative.

 The ABA Leadership team includes Officers, the Board of Governors, the House of Delegates, and Senior Officials.
-Learn more about the dedicated staff here.
+Learn more about the dedicated member leaders here.

-The ABA Fund for Justice and Education is a 501(c)(3) charitable fund that support the public service and educational programs of the American Bar Association.
+The ABA Fund for Justice and Education is a 501(c)(3) charitable fund that supports the public service and educational programs of the American Bar Association.

 Need help, have a question or comment, or just looking for our mailing address?
 You can find all that on our contact page.